Billie Ray Martin discography

-This is the discography of West German electro singer and songwriter Billie Ray Martin.
+This is the discography of German electro soul singer and songwriter Billie Ray Martin.

 Following her time with Electribe 101 during the 1980s and early 1990s, Billie embarked on a solo career in 1993.
 Following the release of her first solo single "Persuasion", she achieved some chart success throughout the rest of the 1990s, including her biggest hit to date, "Your Loving Arms", which reached the top 10 in the UK, Ireland, and on various US dance charts.

-Since 2000, despite having limited commercial success, Billie has continued to produce and release studio albums and singles worldwide.
+Since 2000, despite having limited commercial success, Martin has continued to produce and release studio albums and singles worldwide.